openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_learner.rst

 Order History
 .............

-A `new micro frontend`__ was created for ecommerce related views, and the Order History page experience was added to this new tool.
+A `new micro-frontend`__ was created for ecommerce related views, and the Order History page experience was added to this new tool.
 The new experience shows all ecommerce orders with links to the order detail pages.